swami84/music_genre_classification/readme.md

 ## Introduction

-Humans can identify genre by listening to the song very shortly.
+Humans can identify genre by listening to the song in a very short time.
 While most of us can agree with each other on our genre label for a given song/music but it becomes hard to explain on how our minds processed the song and came to the decision
 The even harder problem is to generalize our process and translate it to a machine-ready algorithm.
 Here I take an effort to classify top genres as listed on last.fm website by training 2 models - using Convolutional Neural Network (CNN) and Convolution Recurrent Neural Network(CRNN) models.

 ## Data